How to change energy providers

 Bundling electricity and gas plans from one provider could entitle you to a ‘dual fuel discount’.
 A dual fuel discount is an incentive to have one provider service all your energy needs.

 Some providers also offer telco options, including home internet and mobile phone services as part of a bundled discount.
-Bundling your utilities could also be something to consider if you want a simplified bill.
+Bundling your utilities can also help if you want a simplified bill.

 Just be mindful that a bundled discount does not guarantee the most savings.
 You could save more by having electricity and gas plans from separate providers.